 Repeated surgeries do not address underlying cause of RRP

-There is no cure for RRP and no FDA-approved therapy.
-The current standard-of-care is repeated surgeries to treat symptoms, which do not address the underlying cause of the disease.
+RRP is a chronic disease caused by HPV 6/11 and repeated surgeries to treat symptoms do not address the underlying cause of the disease.

 RRP patients experience significant burden of disease with ongoing risks associated with repeated surgeries, emotional distress, and crippling economic burden to families and the healthcare system overall.